nanochess/240pTestSuite_colecovision/README.md

 Your options to use the suite.rom file are:

-* Your favorite Colecovision emulator (BlueMSX or CoolCV).
+* Your favorite Colecovision/MSX emulator (BlueMSX or CoolCV).
 * Load the file into a flash cartridge like the AtariMAX Ultimate SD Colecovision cartridge.
 * Program the file into an EPROM and put it into a cartridge PCB for Colecovision.